aamnah/notes/ubuntu/screenshot-area-selection-keyboard-shortcut.md

 ![screenshot](./images/screenshot_related_keyboard_shorcuts.png)
 ### Change the location `gnome-screenshot` saves screenshots

-By default, all screenshots are saved in `~/Pictures`, which creates a whole lot of mess.
+By default, all screenshots are saved in `~/Pictures`, which creates a whole lot of clutter.
 I like to keep the screenshots in their own folder at `~/Pictures/Screenshots` (which is also the default location for the interactive screenshot utility).

 Here's the command to set the `dconf` setting